Learning Semidefinite Regularizers: An Alternating Update Algorithm for Learning Semidefinite Regularizers

-The utility of this definition in resolving our identifiability issue is based on a paper by Gurvits \cite{Gur:04}.
-Specifically, for a generic linear map $\L : \R^{q \times q} \rightarrow \R^d$, the results in \cite{Gur:04} imply that there exists a \emph{unique} positive-definite rank-preserver $\mathcal{N}_\L : \R^{q \times q} \rightarrow \R^q$ so that $\L \circ \mathcal{N}_\L$ is normalized.
-Further, such a normalizing positive-definite rank-preserver can be computed using the Operator Sinkhorn iterative procedure developed in \cite{Gur:04}.
-We discuss the algorithmic consequences of the results from \cite{Gur:04} in Section \ref{sec:algorithm_normalization}.
-In the remainder of the present section, we describe how the existence of such unique normalizing positive-definite rank-preservers offers a conceptually natural approach for uniquely associating a regularizer to an equivalence class of factorizations.
+In addition to satisfying these appealing properties, our notion of normalization also possesses an important computational attribute -- given a (generic) linear map, a normalizing positive-definite rank-preserver for the map can be computed using the Operator Sinkhorn iterative procedure developed in \cite{Gur:04}.
+Thus, the following method offers a natural approach for uniquely associating a regularizer to an equivalence class of factorizations.

-\underline{\emph{Obtaining a regularizer from a linear map}}: Given a linear map $\L : \R^{q \times q} \rightarrow \R^d$ obtained from a factorization \eqref{eq:lowrankfactor}, the unit ball of the regularizer we associate to this factorization is the image of the nuclear norm ball in $\R^{q \times q}$ under the linear map $\L \circ \mathcal{N}_\L$; here $\mathcal{N}_\L$ is the unique positive-definite rank-preserver that normalizes $\L$ (as discussed in the sequel in Corollary \ref{thm:external_normalizablelinearmaps}, such unique normalizing rank-preservers exist for generic maps $\L$).
+\underline{\emph{Obtaining a regularizer from a linear map}}: Given a linear map $\L : \R^{q \times q} \rightarrow \R^d$ obtained from a factorization \eqref{eq:lowrankfactor}, the unit ball of the regularizer we associate to this factorization is the image of the nuclear norm ball in $\R^{q \times q}$ under the linear map $\L \circ \sfin_\L$; here $\sfin_\L$ is the unique positive-definite rank-preserver that normalizes $\L$ (as discussed in the sequel in Corollary \ref{thm:external_normalizablelinearmaps}, such unique normalizing rank-preservers exist for generic maps $\L$).